predictivetechnologysystems/MachineTrader-Community/README.md

 # Adding Your Alpaca Keys to Your Instance

 Download json file "Alpaca Account Management.json" and import to your instance.
+To view the instructional video, click here: https://drive.google.com/file/d/1Kz-h77E0QO-SEA_qbdGFgaBQUwJ2V1mk/view?usp=sharing

 When you first login into your trading instance, everything is ready to go except the flows that are powered by your Alpaca account keys which you will have to enter manually.
 To add your keys, click the customize button in the upper right which will bring you to your MachineTrader instance backend or admin.
 We will assume that you have retrieved your Alpaca keys from your Alpaca account and are ready to install.
 If you haven't done that yet, follow the instructions here: https://www.machinetrader.io/learn-articles/adding-alpaca-keys-to-your-machinetrader-instance.